piku235/JungiThemeBundle/Resources/doc/first-steps.md

 VirtualTheme
 ------------

-A virtual theme may be a bit confusing, but this is a sort of theme that does not exist, so it has not got any assets and view files.
+A virtual theme may be a bit confusing, but this is a sort of theme that does not really exist, so it has not got any assets and view files.
 It only combines together similar themes and acts as a representative of these themes.
 Only one of the subordinate themes will be used and which one of them will be decided by virtual theme resolver.

 The interface of virtual theme is following: